 Whether you are using all or just some of your pension to buy an annuity, it's vital that you shop around to get the best rate and declare any health problems that could make you eligible for a better deal.

-Here we compare the rates on annuities on offer this month (April) for someone buying an annuity with a £50,000 lump sum.
-Here are the results:
+Here, we compare the rates on annuities on offer in January 2019 for someone buying an annuity with a £50,000 lump sum.

-The best rate for a healthy and non-smoking 65-year old seeking a level income on a £50,000 purchase is still from Legal & General which is paying £2,634.
-Although this has slipped back from £2,661 in March, it remains around £290 a year more than it was paying in October.
+The best rate for a healthy and non-smoking 65-year-old seeking a level income on a £50,000 purchase is this month from Legal & General, which is paying £2,867 a year an increase of £15 a year on December's rate.

 Our quotes are based on an individual who is overweight and has had type two diabetes for 10 years, taking one tablet a day.

-The best deal paying a level income is once again from the specialist provider, Just which is paying £2,887.
-This is a small increase on last month when it was paying £2,857.
+The best deal paying a level income is once again from Just Legal & General which is paying £2,981 a year, this is £21 a year less than what it was paying in December.

 Older and less healthy

-Whatever your circumstances it is always essential to shop around for the best rate – just because one company pays the best rate at 65 it doesn’t mean it will still do so at 67.
-As our quotes show, health problems may also make you eligible for a higher rate so always be up front about your health, weight, smoking and drinking habits as well as any illnesses you may suffer from or medication you take.
+Whatever your circumstances, it is essential to shop around for the best rate - just because one company pays the best rate at 65 it doesn’t mean it will still do so at 67.
+As our quotes show, health problems may make you eligible for a higher rate.
+So always be up front about your health, weight, smoking and drinking habits as well as any illnesses you may suffer from or medication you take.

 All of these elements do reduce the income you receive.
 However, they can provide vital security for loved ones.